s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 You can use the Appearance > Customize page to change things like your color scheme, your site title, and your navigation.
 Changing the color scheme will change the color of links, the background "highlight" color, and so on.

-For more advanced visual customization, go to the Appearance > Theme Options page and click on the "Appearance (advanced)" tab.
-There, you can:
+For more advanced visual customization, go to the Site Options page in the WordPress administration back-end and click on the "Appearance (advanced)" tab.

-- upload a logo (to go in the top left of the page next to the navigation),
-- upload a large image to use as a full-screen background for your pages (rather than the stock flat color), or
-- select a subtle pattern as your page backgrounds (rather than the stock flat color).

-(Note that using a full-screen image will override any pattern settings.)

 ### Using HTML & CSS

 If you'd like to get your hands dirty, you can edit the theme's HTML and CSS.

-**IMPORTANT NOTE**: Simply editing the theme's HTML (PHP) and CSS is not a great idea, because any changes you make may be overwritten when you upgrade the theme to a newer version.
+**IMPORTANT NOTE**: Simply editing the theme's HTML (PHP) and CSS is not a great idea, because any changes you make will be overwritten when you upgrade the theme to a newer version.

 Instead, you should [create a Child Theme](http://codex.wordpress.org/Child_Themes) and modify *that* theme.
 This is the *only* way to ensure your modifications will remain when the theme is upgraded.

 We've included a sample, very basic child theme in the `docs` directory for you to start with.
-See the `modern-law-child-theme` directory you find there for a very detailed guide to using your child theme.
+See the `brewery-child-theme` directory you find there for a very detailed guide to using your child theme.

 When making modifications, here's what you need to know: